-a deeply thought provoking novel based on actual events
+a deeply profound novel based on actual disturbances

 Psychiatric wards are full of mirrors.